ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-vue/host.md

 ## Clone the Application

-If you participated in the three-day Ionic Angular Framework training, then you should already have a copy of the application on your machine.
+If you participated in the three-day Ionic Vue Framework training, then you should already have a copy of the application on your machine.

-If you do not already have the application, you can clone the <a href="https://github.com/ionic-enterprise/tea-taster-ng" target="_blank">Tea Taster repo</a>.
+If you do not already have the application, you can clone the <a href="https://github.com/ionic-enterprise/tea-taster-vue" target="_blank">Tea Taster repo</a>.
 This repo contains the model application, including the PWA support.
-The repo also contains <a href="https://github.com/ionic-enterprise/tea-taster-ng/tags" target="_blank">several tags</a> that represent various milestones in development.
+The repo also contains <a href="https://github.com/ionic-enterprise/tea-taster-vue/tags" target="_blank">several tags</a> that represent various milestones in development.
 To follow along, you should create a branch at one of the non-PWA milestones.
 We suggest one of the following:

 - `end-basic-extra-credit`: this milestone represents the complete application without Identity Vault or Auth Connect.
 Use this tag if are not using those products.
 - `auth-connect`: this milestone represents the application with Identity Vault and Auth Connect.
 Use this tag if you are using those products.

 If you are cloning our repo as a starting point, follow these steps:

-1. Clone the repository: <a href="https://github.com/ionic-enterprise/tea-taster-ng" target="\_blank">https://github.com/ionic-enterprise/tea-taster-ng</a>
+1. Clone the repository: <a href="https://github.com/ionic-enterprise/tea-taster-vue" target="\_blank">https://github.com/ionic-enterprise/tea-taster-vue</a>
-1. `cd tea-taster-ng`
+1. `cd tea-taster-vue`
 1. Create a branch at the appropriate tag (example: `git checkout -b feature/pwa auth-connect`)
 1. `npm i`
 1. `npm run build`